ObjectDB Database Search

 Query Parameters in JPA

-).
-These methods are not required for running queries and are likely to be less commonly used.
+to check if a specified parameter has a value ( isBound ).
+These methods are not required to execute queries and are likely used less often.

 Eclipse Public License - v 1.0